The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 Ashwagandha can affect your thyroid.
 A placebo-controlled trial in people with mild (subclinical) hypothyroidism found that 600mg daily for 8 weeks raised thyroid hormone levels.
 Because of this, do not take ashwagandha alongside thyroid medication (like levothyroxine/Synthroid), and avoid it entirely if you have hyperthyroidism or Graves' disease, without your physician's approval.
 If you have any thyroid condition, talk to your doctor first.
-This is not medical advice, and these statements have not been evaluated by the FDA — ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.
+This is not medical advice, and these statements have not been evaluated by the Food and Drug Administration — ashwagandha is not intended to diagnose, treat, cure, or prevent any disease.

 This thyroid-stimulating effect has been studied in the context of thyroid function and should be discussed with a physician before use.
 It creates important contraindications: